ar-nadeem/MiniProject/README.md

 For Clarity Cohort

 # What is it ?
-Emails using bitcoin smart contract.
+Voting based on smart contracts.